-MEAn Technology is comprised of a proprietary means of preparing catalytic nanoparticles and depositing them directly on to fuel cell membrane material prior to platinum loading during the membrane manufacturing process.
-Membranes are then used to manufacture the Membrane Electrode Assemblies that make up the core of the Low Temperature Proton Exchange Membranes Fuel Cells used in transportation, auxillary, portable and stationary power applications.
-The placement of nanoparticles addresses a means to boost output power by potentially 40% and delivering a 37% decrease in cost/kW for a fuel cell of equal power with the potential of reducing overall cost for the stack up to 50 %.
+MEAn Technology uses a proprietary method to prepare catalytic nanoparticles and coat fuel cell membranes prior to manufacturing with catalytic nanoplatelets.
+Membranes are then used to manufacture the Membrane Electrode Assemblies that make up the core of the Low Temperature Proton Exchange Membranes (PEM) Fuel Cells used in transportation, auxiliary, portable and stationary power applications.
+This technology enables companies to prepare for the new Department of Energy standards for PEM fuel cells required in 2020 without reengineering or retooling.
+The placement of nanoparticles addresses a means to boost output power and delivering a decrease in cost/kW for a fuel cell of equal power with the potential of reducing overall cost for the stack up to 50 %.
+MEAn Technology can operate either by licensing and training companies in the technology or providing a coating service.

 Adoption of PEM fuel cells operating on hydrogen and air with platinum catalysts as a potential clean energy solution for transportation and stationary applications is hindered by high cost, the need to increased cold start capability and the ability to operate at lower voltage and operating temperature.